Songbird (2020 film): Production

+Development and casting

 On March 14, 2020, Adam Mason received a call from Simon Boyes, who had an idea for a film based on the COVID-19 pandemic.
 The pair spent the following weekend plotting out the film, pitching their idea to producer Adam Goodman near the end of March.
-In May 2020, it was reported that Michael Bay, Goodman and Eben Davidson would produce a film about the ongoing COVID-19 pandemic, titled Songbird.
+In May 2020, it was reported that Michael Bay, Goodman and Eben Davidson would produce a film about the COVID-19 pandemic, titled Songbird.
 Mason, who co-wrote the screenplay with Boyes, was set to direct.

 In June 2020, Demi Moore, Craig Robinson, Peter Stormare and Paul Walter Hauser were cast.
-In July, Bradley Whitford, Jenna Ortega, KJ Apa and Sofia Carson joined the cast.
+In July, Bradley Whitford, KJ Apa and Sofia Carson joined the cast.
 The cast were remotely trained in preparation for the shoot.

+Filming

 Principal production commenced on July 8, 2020, in Los Angeles.
 Filming was initially halted by SAG-AFTRA, who granted the production permission to proceed a day later.
 The film wrapped on August 3, 2020.
 It became the first film to shoot in Los Angeles during the lockdown due to COVID-19 restrictions.
 The production adhered to safety protocols including regular testing, a maximum crew size of 40 per day, and keeping actors separated.
 Bay, who was one of the producers, directed the film's action scenes.

+Music

 In October 2020, Lorne Balfe confirmed to score the film.
 The soundtrack album was released on December 11, 2020, by Sony Classical.
 The song "Three Little Birds" by Bob Marley, was featured in the film's official trailer.
 The film's end title, "Kingdom" was released on the same day alongside the film.
-Performed and written by artist Roseanna, who is former lead singer, Roseanna Brown of The Rua.
+Performed and written by artist Roseanna (Røyale), who is former lead singer, Roseanna Brown of The Rua.
+Co-written and produced by Irish singer and producer Liam Geddes.

 Release

 In August 2020, STX Entertainment acquired distribution rights to the film.
-The film was released through premium VOD on December 11, 2020, and is planned to be released on a major streaming service provider in 2021.
+The film was released through premium VOD on December 11, 2020, and was planned to be released on a major streaming service provider in 2021.
 It became the fourth-most rented film on FandangoNow in its debut weekend.

 The trailer was released in October 2020, with a poor response from critics and audiences.
-Criticism was aimed towards the production and timing of release due to the ongoing COVID-19 pandemic, as well as romanticization of the topic, being compared unfavorably to Romeo and Juliet.
+Criticism was aimed towards the production and timing of release due to the COVID-19 pandemic, as well as romanticization of the topic, being compared unfavorably to Romeo and Juliet.